wu-json/dovetail/docs/design.md

 ## Overview

-Dovetail is a lightweight Go application that automatically exposes Docker containers to a Tailscale tailnet using Docker labels for configuration.
-Each labeled container gets its own service name on the tailnet (e.g., `myapp.me.ts.net`).
+Dovetail is a lightweight Go application that automatically exposes Docker containers to a Tailscale tailnet over HTTPS using Docker labels for configuration.
+Each labeled container gets its own service name on the tailnet (e.g., `https://myapp.me.ts.net`).

 ## Goals